 My style yearns for the Parisian way of life; where a woman can be a canvas and what she has on reflects her mood, her outlook.
 Fashion is an art, and reveals our priorities, our aspirations, our liberalism or our conservatism.
-It goes a long way satisfying emotional or complex emotional needs and clothes can gauge our conscious or unconscious feelings about ourselves and our environment sending off messages.
+It goes a long way satisfying emotional needs and clothes can gauge our conscious or unconscious feelings about ourselves and our environment sending off messages.

 Character Miranda Priestly played by Meryl Streep in the Devil Wears Prada stings with a retort to her assistant, Andy played by Anne Hathaway after Andy snickers that fashion is inconsequential.
 Although Andy believes she is exempt from fashion, wearing a cerulean blue sweater she in fact is wearing a sweater selected for her by fashion-industry people that surround her.
 The effect of fashion filters down to everyone and the power of image plays into her life as well as our lives.